 Work permits can be issued under 2 streams, the International Mobility Program (IMP) or the Temporary Foreign Worker Program (TFWP).
 For the latter, your employer needs to obtain a Labour Market Impact Assessment (LMIA) to demonstrate no suitable Canadians are available for the job.
-Work permits issued via the IMP, for work in certain occupations or on the grounds of an international agreement, are LMIA exempt.
+Work permits issued via the IMP, for work in certain occupations, or to address specific Canadian labour market need, or on the grounds of an international agreement, are LMIA exempt.

 Open Work Permits